The Elite Franchise Blueprint – a snippet

-Knowing the average of all your averages, a snippet from Lime’s elite franchise blueprint which is an improvement programme for mature franchise brands.
+Knowing the average of all your averages.
+Here’s an extract from Lime’s Elite franchise blueprint which is an improvement programme for mature franchise brands.
 In addition to written articles it includes mentoring and practical assistance.

 Who to include and who not to

 I would say that it’s worth number crunching a few “averages” for all franchisors.
 Personally I’d ignore those figures from franchisees under 6 months provided you are happy they are following the Ops manual they should come right.
 Their figures have credibility once they’re out of the startup phase.
 As a result our elite franchise blueprint leaves out those who are still in nursery so they can get on their feet first.
 Your focus with that group isn’t about diluting the mature network average.